-There's no doubt that Americans are getting heavier: According to a 2009 report by the Trust for America's Health, adult obesity rates have doubled in the past 30 years, and nearly two-thirds of states have adult obesity rates exceeding 25 percent.
-Worst off is Mississippi, where nearly one in every three adults are obese.
+There's no doubt that Americans are getting heavier: According to a 2015 report by the Trust for America's Health, adult obesity rates have doubled in the past 30 years, and across all 50 states, more than 30 percent of adults are obese.
+Worst off is Arkansas, where 36 percent of adults are obese.

 Some overweight people have turned to bariatric surgery when diets and exercise failed them in dropping weight – excess weight that could cause them major health problems.
 Bariatric surgery encompasses operations on the stomach such as gastric bypass (open and laparoscopic), laparoscopic adjustable gastric banding, and biliopancreatic diversion.
 These procedures dramatically restrict one’s ability to eat, thereby causing weight loss.
 Those who undergo these procedures wind up with a smaller stomach that's able to hold only a few ounces.
 Eating too much can make that person feel ill.

 In addition, some weight-loss surgeries alter the digestion process, limiting absorption of calories and nutrients.

 According to the American Society for Metabolic & Bariatric Surgery (ASMBS), the mortality rate for bariatric surgery is about 0.1 percent, but those who have the surgery can increase their life expectancy by up to 89 percent.
 And after surgery, patients fare far better than they would have without it.
 There are a number of obesity-related issues that are often greatly improved as a direct result of the surgery: high blood pressure, sleep apnea, asthma and other obesity-related breathing disorders, arthritis, cholesterol abnormalities, gastroesophageal reflux disease, fatty liver disease, venous stasis and urinary stress incontinence are among the most common.